 How long do lovebirds live in the wild?

 Let’s start off with wild lovebird lifespan.
-Unlike with budgies, for example, the lifespan of wild species of lovebirds has not been studied that thoroughly.
+Unlike budgies, for example, the lifespan of wild species of lovebirds has not been studied that thoroughly.

 What we do know, obviously, is that the life of a wild lovebird is much tougher than that of a captive one.
 The African habitats they inhabit can be harsh and many baby lovebirds probably don’t even make it all the way to adulthood.